Were Jesus' words about sending his chosen disciples meant only for them?

 This mini-essay on a world missions Bible passage is one of more than three dozen articles in the "Heart of God" series published in Engage, a monthly online magazine.
 That series explores what the Bible says about world missions.

 In the pages of the Bible, God is often described as having "sent" this person or that person.
 God is the initiator of missions.
 He is the ultimate sender.
 He sent prophets, patriarchs, and, eventually, His own Son, Jesus Christ, to fulfill His redemptive plan for humanity.
 Such sending is an expression of His love.
 It shows His desire for reconciliation with all people.
-He wants that His invitation for a loving relationship with human beings be proclaimed clearly to every ethnolinguistic group on earth.
+He wants His invitation for a loving relationship with human beings to be proclaimed clearly to every ethnolinguistic group on earth.